Andy Murray: 2021: Wimbledon third round

 Murray's first tournament of the season was the 2021 Open Sud de France where, as a wildcard, he lost in the first round.
 In March, he competed at the 2021 ABN AMRO World Tennis Tournament in Rotterdam as a wildcard where he lost in the second round against Andrey Rublev.

 Murray was largely inactive during the next three months due to a groin injury.
 He returned to singles play as a wildcard at the Queen's Club Championships where he lost to Matteo Berrettini in straight sets.
 At Wimbledon he received a wildcard.
 He lost in the third round to Denis Shapovalov.

 Having withdrawn from singles due to quadriceps strain, at Olympic men's doubles Murray and Joe Salisbury reached the quarter-finals beating Nicolas Mahut and Pierre-Hugues Herbert and Kevin Krawietz and Tim Pütz before losing to Marin Čilić and Ivan Dodig.

 As a wild card at the 2021 Western & Southern Open, Murray lost to Hubert Hurkacz in the second round.
 At the 2021 Winston-Salem Open, Murray entered as a wildcard again and won in straight sets against Noah Rubin, before losing to Frances Tiafoe.
 At the US Open, he lost to Stefanos Tsitsipas in five sets in the first round.
-The match was controversial, with Murray accusing Tsitsipas of cheating, in reference to an eight-minute bathroom break that was had by Tsitsipas during the match.
+The match was controversial, with Murray accusing Tsitsipas of cheating, in reference to an eight-minute bathroom break that Tsitsipas had during the match.

 Murray reached the quarterfinal of the Moselle Open as a wildcard losing to Hubert Hurkacz.
 Murray lost as a wildcard in the round of 16 to the 2nd seed and eventual champion Casper Ruud at the 2021 San Diego Open.
 He received another wildcard for Indian Wells, where he reached the third round and was beaten by Alexander Zverev.
 He then reached the second round of the European Open as a wildcard after a 3-hour and 45 minute marathon win against Frances Tiafoe.
 He lost in the second round to Diego Schwartzman in straight sets.
 At the Vienna Open, Murray entered as a wildcard and upset world No. 10 Hubert Hurkacz in the first round in three sets to claim his first top 10 victory of the year, but fell in straight sets to Carlos Alcaraz the following round.
 At the 2021 Stockholm Open, he reached the quarterfinals as a wildcard, defeating World No. 10 Jannik Sinner for his second top 10 win in two weeks and for the season and the 104th in his career.